EdekaConnoisseur/Advent-Of-Code-2022/README.md

 # Advent of Code 2022
-This repository will contain all my solutions to the [Advent of Code 2022](https://adventofcode.com/2022) puzzles.
+This repository will contain my solutions to all [Advent of Code 2022](https://adventofcode.com/2022) puzzles that I manage to solve.